• Home

 Influence of the physical environment on global interactions...

-Task 1 - You are going to complete a short piece of analysis to explain how the influence of the physical environment effects global interactions.
-Choose any two of the three maps beneath and complete a piece of analysis that explains the origins of the natural resource, the human need for that resource and the process by which this interaction takes place (between places).
+Choose any two of the four category maps below and complete a piece of analysis that explains the origins of the natural resource, the human need for that resource and the process by which this interaction takes place (between places).
+You can use the worksheet below.

 If you click on the map, it will enlarge so that you can see a better level of detail.